BodnarAlex/2025Q2-service/README.md

 npm start
 ```

-After starting the app on port (4000 as default) you can open
+The default port is 4000.
+However, you can copy the .env and create your own /env to set any port as your default

-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+To check the work, swagger, tests, you need to leave the server open.
-For more information about OpenAPI/Swagger please visit https://swagger.io/.
+Work in another terminal tab.

 ## Testing

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests for Home Library Service: Part 1

 ```
 npm run test